reorx/obsidian-people-link/README.md

 this will search all the notes with the tag `#contact`.

-If you have multiple folders or tags for people, you can use the `or` operator, the following example will search all the notes with the tag `#contact` or the folder `People/`:
+If you have multiple folders or tags for people, you can use the `or` operator, the following example will search all the notes with the tag `#contact` or the folder "People":
 `#contact or "People"`.

 For more information, please refer to the Dataview documentation of [Sources](https://blacksmithgu.github.io/obsidian-dataview/reference/sources/).